anthom/p1xt-guides/job-ready-javascript-edition-2.0.md

+I am using this fork of the updated guide as a personal tracking tool.
+I aim to show regular progress and improvement through my commits.

 # Get Job ready - JavaScript Edition - Version 2.0
 A guide primarily focused on Frontend development, but including just enough of an introduction to Backend to enable an understanding of the "entire process" to prepare for productive entry to a Full Stack team as a confident and capable Frontend Developer.